bausano/rl-algorithms/ants/README.md

 6. Each environment is an episode.
 When all but one dynasty is wiped, order them by how long they survived.
 Then take the two fittest, combine their value functions, and replace the least fit dynasty by this new one.
+7. Generate "king of the hill" scenario.
+Set higher negative reward for certain radius (because ants have to climb uphill), but in the centre of the circle set high probability of food spawn.

 <!-- Invisible List of References -->
 [david-silver-videolecture-3]: https://youtu.be/Nd1-UUMVfz4?t=1771